 - Finally, proline-rich polypeptides (PRPs – not to be confused with platelet-rich plasma, the other PRP) are important immune system regulators that encourage the growth of white blood cells and may restore the balance in cellular immune functions.
 PRPs may defend against oxidative stress and support brain health.
 Studies have now shown that colostrum is even a rich source of stem cell-like cells, and one fascinating study showed that, while colostrum alone had a considerable effect on stem cell activity, it was the combination of colostrum, yeast extract, skullcap, zizyphus (also known as jujube fruit), seaweed and turmeric that had the most profound activity likely to translate into therapeutic benefit.

 I recently geeked out on colostrum quite a bit in my podcast in my show “The Renegade Pharmacist: How To Increase The Effects Of Psilocybin, The Secrets Of Colostrum, Fixing Constipation With Breathwork & More.”
-You can click here for the Renegade Colostrum that Niraj uses and discusses in that podcast.
+You can click here for the exact brand of colostrum I use.